Showing posts with label Science. Show all posts

 Dr Richard Gerber was a surgeon and this book looks at how medical care and vibrational healing can work together.
 The author explores the Aura and Chakras from technical and physiological points of view.

 For example, the book looks at how energy flows from the Aura to the physical body through the meridian system, while presenting research done tracing the movement of fluids injected at acupuncture sites.
 This was helpful for me because the hand positions used in Reiki coincide with the meridians.
-It gave me an understanding of how Reiki energy flows to the body's organs and tissues.
+It gave me an understanding of how Reiki energy may flow to the body's organs and tissues.

 Vibrational Medicine covers research from the 1800's until its publication in the 1980's.
 The studies mentioned below were carried out at universities in the US & Canada.